-About Dr Karl Maton
+About Professor Karl Maton

 For more information on the many research projects, PhDs, research networks, meetings, an lectures series in the approach created by Dr Maton, see Legitimation Code Theory (LCT).

 Karl is particularly looking for PhD students to explore all aspects of education, knowledge, disciplinarity, educational linguistics, and intellectual change.
 In addition, get in touch if you are interested in the following: